-- There will be eight problem set that will not be graded. - These problem sets will be similar in difficulty to the Midterm and Final Exam questions.
-Completing the problem sets is the best way to prepare for the exams.
+- o There will be eight problem sets that will not be graded. - These problem sets will be similar in difficulty to the midterm and final exam questions.
+Completing the problem sets is the best way to prepare for the exams